 Q: Is there Greek life on campus?

 A: A bit.
 Alpha Delt (Alpha Delta Phi, an all-gender literary society) and PsiU (Psi Epsilon, a co-ed society) have houses, but there’s also Rho Ep (Rho Epsilon, Wesleyan’s only sorority) and Alpha Psi Alpha (the Jewish fraternity), but the secret societies are still secret.
-Eclectic is getting housing again in the fall, as well as DKE.
+Eclectic has housing too, as well as DKE.

 Happy living, Frosh!